How To Buy Property In Australia

 Refer to your conveyancer or solicitor for an exact breakdown of the costs associated with your real estate purchase.

-If you are buying the property as an investment and intending to rent out your property, you have two options.
-You can either manager the property yourself, or you can use a property manager.
+If you’re buying the property as an investment and are intending to rent out your property, you have two options.
+You can either manage the property yourself, or you can use a property manager.

 Professional managing agents will look after every aspect of your tenancy.
 Their job includes collecting the rent, maintaining financial records, conducting regular property inspections, handling any disputes and arranging all repairs that need to be done.

 Most property managers charge a percentage of the weekly rent as management fee.
 Usually around 5-10%, however this is negotiable.

 You should also expect to pay additional one off fees when they find a new tenant.

 Last but not least, please make sure that the managing agent you are interested in using is licensed by the Office of Fair Trading (or state equivalent) before you enter into any formal agreement.

 Their licence will be displayed in their office or on their website.

 Do I need to lodge a tax return in Australia?